Wednesday, April 03, 2024

 Don't start too high

 I ran into this problem on the first draft of my second novel, Blue Fire.
 The worst thing that could happen was a possibility right from page one, so even though the story had a lot of action in it, it felt like you were just waiting for the bad thing promised on page one to occur.
 My protagonist's situation was bad, but it never got worse.
-That really killed a lot of my narrative drive and made the story feel static.
+That killed a lot of my narrative drive and made the story feel static.

 So I took a step back and instead of opening the book with certain things already in place, I let them become obstacles Nya had to work around.
-She encountered them early on, and they provided problems that kept getting worse and moving her slowly toward the big bad I had waiting for her.
+She encountered them early on, and they provided problems that kept getting worse and moved her slowly toward the big bad I had waiting for her.

-The Stakes Never Escalate
+2. The Stakes Never Escalate

 stakes, make readers care, conflict, tension